stalniy/casl/packages/casl-prisma/README.md

 });
 ```

 If you stay on the legacy `prisma-client-js` generator, the default `@prisma/client` import keeps working.
-With Prisma 7's new `prisma-client` generator (JS engine), the generated client lives in a custom output folder—see the section below to point CASL at it.

 ## Finding Accessible Records